 Considering how important Nefertari was to Ramesses in life, it comes as no surprise that an impressive tomb was constructed for her in death.
 Known as QV66, it is one of the most spectacular constructions in the Valley of the Queens.
 It is known by historians as the “Sistine Chapel of Ancient Egypt.”

-As you enter the tomb, a flight of steps cut into the rock leads you into the antechamber which is filled with paintings based on the Book of the Dead.
+As you enter the tomb in the West Bank of Luxor, a flight of steps cut into the rock leads you into the antechamber which is filled with paintings based on the Book of the Dead.
 These are some of the best-preserved and most beautiful paintings in any Egyptian tomb, so they are a very popular stop on any Egypt tours.